BingyuMao/vanco_2cm/README.md

 ### Requirements

-- Python 3.9;
+- Python 3.8;
-- The required Python packages can be installed using `pip install -r requirements.txt`.
+- Required Python packages can be installed using `pip install -r requirements.txt`.

 ### Model training and evaluation